jll38/njitbytes/README.md

 ## 🌟 Usage

-- Access the live menus by visiting the respective endpoints.
+- Access the live menus by setting up your locally stored profile and clicking on the "view menus" button.
-- Get personalized meal recommendations by providing user information.
+- Get personalized meal recommendations by setting up your locally stored profile and clicking on the "AI Meal Prep" button.

 ## 🤝 Contributing